 In the previous tutorial, we discussed the features of SoapUI Pro and briefly touched about SOAP vs REST web services.
 This tutorial will give you SOAP (Simple Object Access Protocol) and REST (Representation State Transfer) based services and their advantages in detail.

 => Click here for the complete list of SoapUI and SoapUI Pro tutorials in this series.

 Understanding REST and SOAP Services:

 A web service is a program that helps us to connect two computers over the World Wide Web.
-Web services are the software component that supports machine to machine interaction over network.
-This is called interoperability which can be achieved by machine understandable format document called WSDL.
+Web services are the software component that supports machine to machine interaction over a network.
+This is called interoperability which can be achieved by machine-understandable format document called WSDL.
 WSDL is processed by SOAP and it transfers via HTTP in the form of XML.

 Look at this pictorial representation of the web service flow.